Big Brother (Australian TV series) season 7: White Room

 On 23 April 2007, the four remaining wild-card housemates not selected to enter the House via the public vote on Days 1 and 2 were isolated in the "White Room".

 The housemates were Cruz, Demet, Kara, and Harrison.
 The White Room and its fixtures and fittings were all entirely white, and the housemates had only white clothes to wear.
 White Room housemates were provided with a white porridge which fulfilled all nutritional needs.
 In the centre of the room was a red button.
 At any time, a housemate could press the red button if they wished to leave.
 This decision to leave was final and the quitting housemate could not return to the Big Brother House or the White Room.
 The challenge was that the housemate who stayed in the White Room the longest without pressing the red button would become a legitimate Big Brother housemate and enter the main house with the rest of the housemates.Monitors in the Big Brother House allowed the housemates to watch, without audio, the White Room housemates at all times.
 The White Room housemates were unaware that they were being watched by the Big Brother housemates.

 Cruz was the first white room resident evicted when he pressed the red button after accepting a $750 bribe from Big Brother to whoever pushed the red button first.
 After Cruz accepted the Bribe, no one else volunteered to leave.

-On Day 11 and after 9 days in the White Room, Big Brother told the remaining three White Room housemates that one would enter the House that night, first Big Brother instructed them to vote one of their own off - Kara was evicted when Harrison and Demet voted agaisnt her.
+On Day 11 and after 9 days in the White Room, Big Brother told the remaining three White Room housemates that one would enter the House that night, first Big Brother instructed them to vote one of their own off - Kara was evicted when Harrison and Demet voted against her.
 Then, the Big Brother housemates, after watching the White Room Finalists compete in a Heights Challenge (similar to the Final Challenge from the First Friday Night Live), voted between the White Room Final 2 on who they wanted to enter the house.
-Demet was voted into the house in an 8-6 vote and became an official housemate.
+Demet was voted into the house in an 8–6 vote and became an official housemate.